nklingen/DocRankingWebsite/content/docs/Discussion.md

 Take-away, BERT makes its own representations in the encoding space that work well for document ranking, and tweaking these seems to hurt the model.
 Maybe moving questions and conversations together is an idea that makes sense from a human perspective, but interferes with the models deeper understanding of the datatypes.
 We don't deeply understand how the model represents the data.

-Do queries with the same answer id even have the same question ?? sometimes yes sometimes no
+Do queries with the same answer id even have the same question ?? sometimes yes sometimes no/ Potential issue: I have defect in product / I no longer want this product --> Product refund.

 is the CLS token sufficient ?